 Ubuntu is the closest thing to a household name among desktop Linux distributions.
 It’s a great Linux distribution to start with—and it’s even a great Linux distribution to keep using after you’re more experienced, if you’re happy with it.

 Ubuntu is user-friendly in a lot of ways.
 It offers a simple desktop and easy installer.
-It provides a checkbox during the installation process that will automatically install the Flash browser plug-in and various codecs you’d need for multimedia support.
+It provides a checkbox during the installation process that will automatically install graphics drivers as well as various codecs you’d need for multimedia support.
 There’s an “Additional Drivers” tool that will detect closed-source drivers that might be necessary to get all your hardware working and easily install them for you.
 This additional software isn’t always as easy to get on other Linux distributions.

 Ubuntu’s popularity means it has a large community that’s willing to help. if you encounter a problem or have a question, you can generally search the web and you’ll find someone else who’s had the same problem or question along with an answer, because so many people use Ubuntu.